 - Practice quick contractions of a second each.
 Try 10 of these in quick succession.

 - Repeat.
-As with any exercise, it does take time to make muscles stronger but daily exercise of both slow and quick squeezing and lifting of the pelvic floor muscles should show results after a few weeks, as long as the exercises are being done correctly.
+As with any exercise, it takes time to make muscles stronger.
+But daily exercise of both slow and quick squeezing and lifting of the pelvic floor muscles should show results after a few weeks.
+As long as the exercises are correctly done.

 Bearing down instead of squeezing and lifting could strain the pelvic floor muscles and make them weak.